raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

 ### copy on write

-As we noted, our slices depend upon the underlying array not mutating out from underneath them.
+In our structural sharing implementation, our slices depend upon the underlying array not mutating out from underneath them.
 Which _seems_ to imply that the Slices themselves have to be immutable.
 But not so: The slices do not depend upon each other, but upon the underlying array.

 This makes it possible for us to modify a slice without modifying any other slices that depend upon the slice's original array... by making a copy of the slice's array before we write to it: